Do Go On - 350 - Arctic Badass Peter Freuchen

 So he's just crawling.

-And the dogs are just taunting him.
+And the dogs are just taunting him about.

-The dogs are like pissing on him
+Dogs are like pissing on him.

-foot so he doesn't really explain how he eventually got back to his fellow explorers but he does spend
+So he doesn't really explain how he eventually got back

-about three to four pages of his book going into graphic detail about frostbite and gangrene, the pain, the smell,
+going into graphic detail about frostbite and gangrene,

-how he removed his own toes.
+the pain, the smell, how he removed his own toes.

 And I'm not sure I want to go into all of that detail.

-He doesn't explain how he gets back to his fellow travellers,
+But he doesn't explain how he gets back to his fellow travellers,

 but he tells you in great detail about the smell.

-I've got one question.
+I got one question.

 Yes.